yrmallu/toy-robot/README.md

 Output: 3,3,NORTH

 ## Usage
+Run
-Run ruby ToyRobotSimulator.rb
+ruby bin/ToyRobotSimulator.rb
 Toy robot simulator will read from STDIN.
 It will time out if you do not type anything and exit.
 Alternatively you can type the command 'quit'.

 ## Specs
-Run from the main directory rspec spec/
+Run from the main directory
+rspec spec/

 ## licence
 toy-robot-simulation is licensed under the GNU Lesser General Public License.